tinted-theming/tinty/README.md

 # Tinty - A Tinted Theming CLI tool written in Rust 🦀

 Change the theme of your terminal, text editor and anything else with one command.
-Immediately switch from over 250 themes!
+Immediately switch between over 250 themes!

 Tinty is a theming manager for all [Tinted Theming] projects including any template repository that follows the [Base16 builder specification].